sostheim/lbex/README.md

 LBEX is built to use Kubernetes 1.5+, via the [client-go API](https://github.com/kubernetes/client-go), and the current [stable community version of NGINX](http://nginx.org/en/linux_packages.html#stable).
 Providing load balancing / proxy support for both TCP and UDP traffic is a minimum requirement for general [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/).
 As such, NGINX is the logical choice for its' UDP load balancing capabilities.

 ### Connectivity
 A deployment of LBEX requires, at a minimum, network connectivity to both the Kubernetes API server and at least one destination address subnet.
 The API server can be accessed via `kubectl proxy` for development, but this is not recommended for production deployments.
 For normal operation, the standard access via [`kubeconfig`](https://kubernetes.io/docs/concepts/cluster-administration/authenticate-across-clusters-kubeconfig/) or the Kubernetes API Server endpoint is supported.
-Network access must be available to at least one destination address space, either the ClusterIP Service IP address space, the Pod IP address space, or the host worker nodes' IP address space (public or private).
+Network access must be available to at least one destination address space, either the ClusterIP Service IP address space, the Pod IP address space, or the host worker node's IP address space (public or private).

 The LBEX application can run in any environment where some reasonable combination of access to these two resources is available.